WSMorrison/BricksThenMadeNow/README.md

 ![Item detail page](/assets/readme-images/features/large-3-item-detail.png)

 - The item detail page has all the general page features.
-- The yellow bar displays text showing the theme and item name that the user is navigated to.
+- The yellow bar displays text showing the theme and Item name that the user is navigated to.
-- There are more images of the item where applicable, including a picture of the original Lego set, and a detail image showing a different, significant view.
-If there are not three images, a placeholder fills the space.
+- There are more images of the Item where applicable, including a picture of the original Lego set, and a detail image showing a different, significant view.
+If there are not three images, the first image is replaced with a placeholder image indicating that the image is not available, and the subsequent images are replaced with an HTML placeholder that fills the space.
-- In addition to the item name, number, and part count, an item description is displayed.
+- In addition to the Item name, number, and part count, an Item description is displayed.
-- Below the item details, the three Skus are displayed, where applicable.
+- Below the Item details, the three Skus are displayed, where applicable.
   - The Instructions Sku displays with the number, and price.
   - The ModernSet Sku displays with the number, what is included, the inventory, and the price, with a quantity selector.
 The quantity selector will not allow a user to order more than are in inventory.
   - The FullSet Sku dispalys with the number, what is included, the inventory and the price, with a quantity selector.
 The quantity selector will not allow the user to order more than are in inventory.